ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ### Schema definition

 Similarly to [zod](https://github.com/colinhacks/zod) or [yup](https://github.com/jquense/yup), attributes are now defined through function builders.
-For TS users, this removes the need for the `as const` statement previously needed for type inference (so don't forget to remove it when you migrate! 🙈).
+For TS users, this removes the need for the `as const` statement previously needed for type inference (so don't forget to remove it when you migrate 🙈).

 You can either import the attribute builders through their dedicated imports, or through the `attribute` or `attr` shorthands.
 For instance, those declarations will output the same attribute schema: